 Happy Mother’s Day

-It was love at first sight for both of them.
+It was love 😻 at first sight for both of them.
 Katy let out the biggest purr and meow.
 Boy did she hook us, especially Bill.
 We went home and told each other that if she called us that week she would be ours.
-Well we could not get her out of our head because she was already in our hearts!

 It was decided that Katy and Sam (at that time Samantha) were to be ours as soon as Katy weaned her kittens and Sam was weaned from his beautiful mother, Ashley.

-Katy’s kittens were much larger (see photo above) than the new arrivals.
-Evidently these were orphaned and Katy took them right in and made them hers.
-The following week we arrived for our visit and again another very tiny kitten was in with Katy in addition to the others.
+The following week we arrived for our visit and again another very tiny kitten was in with Katy in addition to all of the others.
 She never turned anyone away.
-Each week the same thing….yet another baby in with the ultimate little and young mother, Katy.
+Each week the same thing….yet another baby in with the ultimate little young mother, Katy.

 The photo above are Katy’s kittens that she gave birth to.
 They were now ready to find their forever home.
+Sweetness.
+Good job Katy!

 Stay Connected and Share the Love: